syedmirhabib/Wonderkin/README.md

 - Checkout and place orders
 - View order history and details
 - Manage user profile and update personal information
-- Admin panel to manage toy listings, users, and orders
 - Integration with Firebase for authentication and real-time database
 - Responsive design for a seamless experience on different devices